 Accessible web design is so important because the internet is a public space, and we have a responsibility to make it inclusive.
 Public places like libraries and hospitals are accessible and the web should be too – it’s the source of so much information and entertainment, and it’s vital that everyone is able to access it.

 Also, building accessible websites doesn’t just benefit people with specific disabilities, it improves the usability of a website for everyone.
 This is important as we need to build a resilient web where key information and services can be accessed under poor conditions, like on a slow connection or an old device.

 When approaching accessible web design, it’s helpful to remember that while there are complex aspects to it, a few small changes can make a big difference.
 Writing semantic HTML and thinking about colour contrast are good things to start with, and their impact shouldn’t be overlooked.

 What accessibility myth have you learned since working in accessible design?

-From Steve (Front-End Developer)
+From Steve (Senior Front-End Developer)

 I think a very common misconception with regard to accessibility is that somehow making content accessible limits creativity.
 As part of my Blue Notes project (where I set about the task of re-creating classic Blue Note album sleeves in the browser using only HTML and CSS), I focussed on making these accessible, standards-compliant and performant.
 New technologies such as CSS Grid, Flexbox and incorporating basic best-practices such semantic mark-up and alt tags made it easy to deliver eye-catching, accessible design.